September 7, 2022

 You could trow away 95% of the code without changing anything (visually).
 Your new page would consist of a few lines of CSS, a favicon and some HTML.
 Do you want proof?
 I recreated Mfon his website… check it out!
 It weighs 9kb, almost 20(!) times less than its original.
 It loads in 71ms (from Frankfurt), which makes it up to two times faster than the fastest website in the world.

 Although I agree with Mfon that size or speed should not be the goal itself… and although Robin J.E.
-Scott has proved (once again) that size and ranking are not related… I DO believe that size and speed are important.
+Scott has proved (once again) that size and ranking are not related… I do believe that size and speed are important.
 They do not only improve the user experience, but they are also indicators of build quality.
 Code is poetry.
 This is exactly the reason why I publish the Google score in my portfolio.

 () Joost van der Schee